 In the last two decades of the nineteenth century, so-called American progressive intellectuals revolutionized higher education by establishing economics as a scientific discipline taught in universities and practiced by experts.
 Like Du Bois many of these experts received their graduate training in Germany and imbibed the principles of the German Historical School of Economics.

 They quickly took leadership positions in the newly created AEA.
 Unfortunately, this movement of professionalization of American economics had a dark side.
-In Illiberal Reformers, Thomas C. Leonard chronicles how these "progressive" economists were at the center of a paradox: one the one hand, they promoted labor legislation that regulated "workmen's compensation, banned child labor, compelled schooling of children, inspected factories, fixed minimum wages and maximum hours, paid pensions to single mothers with dependent children, and much more."
+In Illiberal Reformers, Thomas Leonard chronicles how these "progressive" economists were at the center of a paradox: on the one hand, they promoted labor legislation that regulated "workmen's compensation, banned child labor, compelled schooling of children, inspected factories, fixed minimum wages and maximum hours, paid pensions to single mothers with dependent children, and much more."
 On the other hand, they actively campaigned "to exclude the disabled, immigrants, African Americans, and women from the American work force, all in the name of progress" (Leonard 2016: x-xi).
 Indeed, these so-called progressive economists routinely provided staunch intellectual support to biological and cultural determinist views that promoted the racial inferiority of Black people (Aldrich 1979; Darity 1994; Prasch 2004).
-Some of their writings appeared in the AEA Publications series (precursor to the American Economic Review) and the

-Quarterly Journal of Economics, two of the earliest academic outlets in the American economics profession.
-Take, as a representative example of the thinking of this period, the following passage from Columbia University economist and vice-president of the American Statistical Association Richmond Mayo-Smith:
+Publications authored by Richmond Mayo-Smith (1890), Frederick Hoffman (1896), Joseph Tillinghast (1902), Willcox (1905), and Alfred Stone and Willcox (1908) are prime examples of writings promoting Black racial and cultural inferiority.
+Many of these writings appeared in the AEA Publications series (precursor to the American Economic Review) and the Quarterly Journal of Economics, two of the earliest academic outlets in the American economics profession.
+A representative example of the views expressed in these writings appears in the following passage from a book authored by Richmond Mayo-Smith, a Columbia University economist and vice-president of the American Statistical Association:

 The negroes are by birth and race and previous condition of servitude incapable of representing the full American capacity for political and social life.
 They have neither the traditions of political life nor practical experience in self-government.
 The presence of this numerous body of people, who will never fully amalgamate with the white population, will always be a problem for us.
 The tendency will be for them to remain in a position of inferiority, unable fully to meet the demands on their intelligence and virtue which our system of political liberty and equality makes.
-(Mayo-Smith 1890: 64-65; cited by Prasch 2004: 150)
+(Mayo-Smith 1890: 64-65)